 - Submit Admissions Enrollment Deposit

 - Apply to join a Residential Learning Community.
-Application is currently set to open at 9:00am CST on January, 15 for fall 2021.
+Application is OPEN for fall 2021.

 - Application is available in AU Access > Student Menu > First Year Seminar and Learning Community Application.